Turn Your Freelance Hustle Into a Sustainable Business. Click here to join my next FREE workshop.

 Communities and Organizations

 So many groups build community amongst solopreneurs.
-You can search for Facebook groups that cater to specific types of freelancers or freelancers more broadly, many of which will have specific networking opportunities.
+You can search for Facebook or Slack groups that cater to specific types of freelancers or freelancers more broadly, many of which will have specific networking opportunities.
 There are also associations for freelancers, including graphic artists, graphic designers, photographers, designers, writers, etc.

 Google